department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/community-care/research-findings.md

 ## Future Research
 * Validate plain-language terms with Veterans, for use in the Facility Locator as a replacement for sub-specialty selection.
 * Investigate the level of impact of catchment zones in scheduling Veterans, as mentioned by a participant.
-From their feedback, catchment zones can cause confusion for the Veteran in selecting a provider, but it wasn't clear from this research how broad the impact is, or how it could be mitigated.
+As mentioned in Additional Insights above, these zones are not known to the Veteran and can cause frustration in selecting a provider.
+It wasn't clear from this research how broad the impact is, or how it could be mitigated.

 ## Appendix